Invulu/organic-profile-block/README.txt

 2. The Organic Profile Block on the front-end of the Origin Theme from Organic Themes.

 == Changelog ==

+= 1.4.1 =
+* Fixed social media links from breaking on reload

+= 1.4 =
+* Fixed attribute issues that resulted in block breaking on editor reload

+= 1.3.2 =
+* WordPress 5.3 compatibility updates

 = 1.3.1 =
 * Mobile style updates